unstoppablecarl/js-roguelike-skeleton/manual-src/src/index/entity/basic-movement.md

  - js/init.js
  - js/basic-movement.js

 example_content: Move the player around and watch how the zombie behaves.
 Move with the W, A, S, D instead of arrow keys to avoid scrolling the window.
 Use SPACE to skip the players turn.
+Just for fun a light that follows the zombie has been added.

 ---